NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Removal of packages

 The plan is to eventually remove packages with long outstanding problems.
-The details will be part of future work, but at the very least a package must have a problem whose kind defaults to "throw" for at least one full release cycle (so that stable users have sufficient time to be warned and intervene).
+The details will be part of future work, but at the very least a package must have a problem whose kind defaults to "error" for at least one full release cycle (so that stable users have sufficient time to be warned and intervene).

 If a package needs to be removed for some other reason, the problem kind `removal` should be used instead: